deeppavlov/DeepPavlov/deeppavlov/models/evolution/README.md

 Evolution process can be described in the following way:
 * Initialize parameters of evolutionary process:
   - `p_size` - number of individuums (models) per population
-  - `key_main_model` - key of the dictionary in config containing the model being trained.
+  - `key_main_model` - key of the dictionary in config containing the model being trained (see description below).
   - `p_cross` - probability of crossover for a parent pair
   - `pow_cross` - crossover power - portion of evolving parameters that will be exchanged between parents during crossover
   - `p_mut` - probability of mutation for a parameter